Big George: Early life

 Webley was born in Clapham, London.
 His aunt Vera was the fan club secretary for Frankie Laine, who was Webley's godfather on 1 June 1957.
 His first introduction to music was when Donald Swann attended his primary school to play to all the pupils after the school's music teacher died.
 Webley later said "From the first moment he lifted the piano lid, I knew the direction my life was going to take."

 Webley left school at the age of 14 to go on the road with a showband.
 He became friends with and regularly accompanied Herbie Flowers in his late teens after writing to the bassist for advice and was a session bass player until the age of 30.

 Music career

-He became a musical director for EMI at 30 and produced dozens of chart records.
-In 1989, Webley became bandleader on Jameson Tonight with Derek Jameson and Shane Ritchie.
+Webley became a musical director for EMI at 30 and produced dozens of chart records.
+In 1989 he became bandleader on Jameson Tonight with Derek Jameson and Shane Richie.
 He composed or arranged the theme music for the television programmes Have I Got News for You, The Office, Room 101, and The Graham Norton Show as well as play-out music for One Foot in the Grave (for which he said he was paid more than the more famous Have I Got News for You theme).

 Webley composed numerous other themes for the National Theatre, Arts Theatre, ballet, and radio including Ian McMillan's East Coast Girls, Emma Clarke's Share and Share Alike, and Neil Mossey's Stockport So Good They Named It Once.